 As an international student, you'll enrol at the University as a full-fee paying student.

-Apply direct with the University of Melbourne
+2. Apply directly to the University of Melbourne

 Don't have your results yet?